xiaojun207/docker-manager/README.md

 * Display of server assets, mainly including: total number of containers, number of running containers, CPU usage, memory usage, docker version, and whether docker agent is online (this function does not support cluster deployment).
 * User management, administrator and docker agent account, password and status management.

-## docker-manager
-Docker based multi host container web management, data is stored as sqlit3 by default It can also be mysql.
-You only need to configure the database connection parameters, and the database tables will be created and updated automatically.

 ## Start